dfealves/dfealves/README.md

 I'm Danilo Ferreira Alves, bachelor in Computer Science, passionate about technology, focusing on the front end.
 My goal is to become a frontend expert.

 - 🔭 I am currently working at the CPQI Group allocated BTG Bank as Frontend developer
-- 🌱 I’m currently learning unit tests with jasmine and karma
+- 🌱 I’m currently learning unit tests with jasmine and karma and micro frontend with single-spa